Caution

 If Your Dog Ate This

-No emergency at tiny amounts of plain variety.
+Check for chocolate coating.
+No emergency at tiny plain amounts.

 Safe to Feed